-I grew up in Los Angeles in the 1950’s when it still had a small town feeling with corner neighborhood stores.
-I saw lifestyles change, people became driven and stressed out.
+I grew up in Los Angeles in the 1950s, when it still had a small town feeling with corner neighborhood stores.
+Over the years, I saw lifestyles change, and people became more driven and stressed out.

 In high school I said to myself, “There’s got to be more to life than this.”
 During those years, I was depressed on a regular basis and lacked purpose in my life.
-During one of my deepest darkest times as a freshman in college, I walked up in the Hollywood Hills in the darkness of the night and cried out to the Universe, “What is the purpose of my life?”
+During one of my deepest, darkest times, when I was a freshman in college, I walked up in the Hollywood Hills in the darkness of the night and cried out to the Universe, “What is the purpose of my life?”
 I listened for the answer and the words came clearly —

 I asked what form this should take, and the voice told me,

 “The form doesn’t matter.
 Choose to love, serve, and heal – as purely, directly, and as powerfully as you can.”